vkostyanetsky/kostyanetsky.me/notes/how-to-be-a-hero/index.md

 What's funny, you ask?
 Well, I involuntarily remembered [Mista](https://forum.mista.ru).
 Among 1C developers, this is synonymous with the word “toxicity”: if you ask anything there, you get a bucket of slop by the collar instead of an answer.
 Here, of course, everything is not so neglected, but holy crap!
 These persistent guys who referring to the 14-page manual made me laugh a lot.

-One thing is good: by the end of the thread, there appeared a brave rebel who simply named the required parameter for the decorator.
+One thing is good: by the end of the thread, there appeared a brave rebel who just answered the question.
+They, like, named the required parameter for a FastAPI method's decorator, which is not supposed to be shown in the documentation.
+No links — could you imagine?

 Not all heroes wear capes, I would say.